trickstival/i-wanna-work-for-gitlab/README.md

 I made this website when I tried to join Gitlab's team.

-Unfortunetly I was not accepted, but I learned a lot of cool stuff while building it.
+Unfortunately I was not accepted, but I learned a lot of cool stuff while building it.

 From this project, other two project have begun: